Our team comprises of highly experienced community activists who are passionate about education, women's rights and ending violence against women.

 JAN Trust and its work has been recognised by not only its users but by key dignitaries such as Nick Clegg, the Deputy Prime Minister , Lynne Featherstone, MP and Minister and Boris Johnson as the Mayor of London.
 The organisation has also won a range of awards including the Community Achievement Award 2011 from the Co-operative Group and the most recent award for the Highly Commended Community Project 2012 from The European Diversity Award and Bank of America.
 Rafaat was also awarded The New Year’s Day Award for Recognition of Outstanding Achievement 2006 and her efforts were also recognised when she was invited to 10 Downing Street in 2009 and commended by the former Prime Minister, Mr Gordon Brown.
 Rafaat was awarded the Ambassador of Peace Award in 2009.

-Sajda Mughal's previous experience has entailed her working for Management Consultancies and Investment Banks.
+Sajda Mughal is a multi-award winning community and women’s rights activist.
+Her previous experience has entailed her working for Management Consultancies and Investment Banks.

-Sajda’s role and her extensive work at JAN Trust has been covered by The Independent, Al Jazeera, The Daily Mirror, The International Herald Tribune, Asian Times and Eastern Eye She has also appeared on TV and radio shows including the BBC and BBC Asian Network commenting on her 7/7 experience as well as her community and women’s work.
+Sajda’s role and her extensive work at JAN Trust has been covered by various media outlets including: The Independent, Al Jazeera, The Evening Standard, The Daily Mirror, The International Herald Tribune and The Spectator.
+She has also appeared on TV and radio shows including the BBC, Channel 4, ITV, LBC radio, Radio 4 and the BBC Asian Network commenting on her 7/7 experience as well as her work on female empowerment and counter terrorism.
 Her work has also been noted and commended by various key dignitaries including the Deputy Prime Minister Rt Hon Nick Clegg MP.